TCP vs UDP

 Once a VoIP network registers a phone, it needs a transport protocol to transfer data efficiently.
 A voice call is a conversation consisting of streams of packets.
 During a call, these packets are created, transmitted, and received, in real-time.

-As mentioned before, retransmissions and acknowledgments in TCP voice call cause lag in voice calls.
-Although missing packets in TCP calls are less frequent than UDP, delays and pauses are more noticeable than missing packets.
+As mentioned before, retransmissions and acknowledgments in TCP voice calls cause lag in voice calls.
+Although missing packets in TCP calls are less frequent thanin UDP, delays and pauses are more noticeable than missing packets.
 When someone is talking without a break, these delays during real-time transmissions easily add up to make the call quality worse.

 Conclusion

-Both TCP and UDP are essential for networking.
+So in conclusion between TCP vs UDP, we can say that both are essential for networking.
 However, since real-time data transmission is critical for VoIP solutions, a connectionless protocol (such as UDP) is more suitable for handling VoIP traffic.
-The UDP protocol stops the network from exerting unnecessary strain on SIP servers, and ensures optimal call-quality during SIP communication, making it the preferred protocol for VoIP connections.
+The UDP protocol stops the network from exerting unnecessary strain on SIP servers, and ensures optimal call quality during SIP communication, making it the preferred protocol for VoIP connections.